 Per the defaults above, an empty option line (a single hash mark without any non-comment characters following it) in a Version 1.0 file would indicate that the file uses GHz units for frequency, single-ended S-parameters for the network data, magnitude-angle (MA) for the network data format and 50 ohms as the reference or normalization resistance.
-In a Version 2.0 file, the same defaults would apply, except that no normalization would be assumed and the [Reference] keyword and argument(s) would supersede the 50 ohm reference resistance assumption.
+In a Version 2.0 or Version 2.1 file, the same defaults apply, except that no normalization is assumed on G-, H-, Y-, or Z-parameter data and the [Reference] keyword and argument(s) would supersede the 50-ohm reference resistance assumption.